9 Best AI Tools for Trip Planning in 2026 (Tested and Ranked)

 ChatGPT isn't purpose-built for travel, but its conversational flexibility makes it the best tool for the messy early stages of trip planning.
 "I have 10 days, I like history and street food, I hate crowds, and my budget is $3,000.
 Where should I go?" produces genuinely useful, personalized suggestions that dedicated planners struggle to match.

-Custom GPTs built specifically for travel planning (thousands available) add specialization: budget travel optimization, adventure trip planning, family vacation itineraries, foodie city guides.
-Web browsing pulls current information on visa requirements, seasonal events, and local conditions.
+Custom GPTs built specifically for travel planning (thousands available in the GPT Store) add specialization: budget travel optimization, adventure trip planning, family vacation itineraries, foodie city guides.
+Web browsing on Plus pulls current information on visa requirements, seasonal events, and local conditions.

-Free tier (basic planning).
-Plus at $20/month (GPT-5.2 with meaningfully better travel reasoning and web browsing for current data).
+Free tier (limited messages).
+Go at $8/month for more access.
+Plus at $20/month (GPT-5.3 with better travel reasoning and web browsing).
+Pro at $200/month for heavy use.

 The downside: no real-time pricing, no booking integration, no map component.
 ChatGPT generates text itineraries that you then need to manually research for pricing and logistics.
 Can hallucinate restaurants, hotels, and attractions.
 The suggestions are a starting point, not a finished plan.